thednp/tinymce-solid/README.md

 * *value*: **reactive** - the actual content;
 * *initialValue*: **reactive** - the initial content value;
 * *onEditorChange*: `(content: string, editor: Editor) => void` - the callback you can use to update the parent state;
+* *editorRef*: - allows you to hook into the TinyMCE instance for additional functionality;
 * all other TinyMCE properties are non-reactive and should work as designed for the original TinyMCE React component.

 ### Some notes

-- This package will automatically load the tinymce library and its dependencies by the use of the `tinymceScriptSrc` property;
+- This package will automatically load the TinyMCE library and its dependencies by the use of the `tinymceScriptSrc` property;
-- You can make use of the dark mode via TinyMCE skins: `skin="oxide-dark"` and `contentCss="dark"` properties, this very demo is configured to make use of them via `createEffect`;
+- You can make use of the dark mode via TinyMCE skins: `skin="oxide-dark"` and `contentCss="dark"` properties, [the demo](https://thednp.github.io/tinymce-solid) is configured to make use of them via `createEffect`;
 - Like the original React adaptation, this component allows you to hook into the TinyMCE instance via an `editorRef` reference.

 ## Issues